AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-16-build-tags.md

 	...
 }
 ```
-Then to select the desired database code just use the `-tags` command line option to Go's build, etc commands.
+Then to select the desired database code just use the `-tags` command line option to Go's build, etc. commands.

 ```shell
 $ go build -tags cockroach ...